AbhishekKumarRoy/Project-Advertisement/README.md

 - revenue: revenue generated from the ad
 - Our goal is to predict the revenue from Test data with a low RMSE score.

-## Contents
+## Summary
-Preprocessed data, engineered features, and applied a regression tree model to predict revenue, achieving a testing data RMSE score of 106.65 in the challenge.
+Performed EDA, Preprocessed data, engineered features, and applied a regression tree model to predict revenue, achieving a testing data RMSE score of 106.65 in the challenge.

 ![image](https://github.com/user-attachments/assets/a1e32651-b9d1-44ec-b535-f5435c2c5547)